For Puerto Rico's Children, Finding A 'Safe Place' In The Few Schools That Are Open

 Back-to-school season didn't last long this year in Puerto Rico.
 First Hurricane Irma and then Maria forced schools to close and turned the lives of students and their families upside down.

-Puerto Rico's Secretary of Education, Julia Keleher, says that of Puerto's 1,113 public schools, 22 reopened last week and another 145 this week.
+Puerto Rico's Secretary of Education Julia Keleher says that of nation's 1,113 public schools, 22 reopened last week and another 145 this week.
 They're hoping that the majority will be open by Oct.
 23. Some are still functioning as emergency shelters.

 To get an idea of how children and teachers and parents are coping, we visited two different schools in San Juan last week.
 They're among the lucky ones that have been able to open their doors and welcome students back.